Chetan496/certified-gcp-cloud-engineer/04-google-kubernetes-engine/gke.md

         - They consume more compute resources because of replication
     - Private Cluster:
         - Network traffic is isolated to the cluster only
-        - For outbound connectivity we can use Cloud NAT or we can managed our own gateway
+        - For outbound connectivity we can use Cloud NAT or we can manage our own gateway
         - In private cluster the control planes VPC network is connected to our GKE VPC with VPC peering
-        - The control for a private cluster has a private and a public endpoint as well.
+        - The control plane for a private cluster has a private and a public endpoint as well.
 Public endpoint can be disabled
 - Cluster Version:
     - It is recommended to have auto-upgrade enabled for the cluster
     - If it is enabled we can chose between Release Channels.
 They can be the following: